lxgw/SlabMod/README.md

 A Latin font derived from [Slabo 13px/27px](https://github.com/TiroTypeworks/Slabo).

 ## Comparison between Slabo and SlabMod
-The digit glyphs of SlabMod is equally high.
+The digit glyphs of Slabo are in Classic style while those of SlabMod are monoheighted.
 ![](https://github.com/lxgw/SlabMod/raw/main/Comparison.png)

 ## License